kubernetes/ingress-nginx/controllers/nginx/README.md

 ## Exposing TCP services

 Ingress does not support TCP services (yet).
-For this reason this Ingress controller uses the flag `--tcp-services-configmap` to point to an existing config map where the key is the external port to use and the value is `<namespace/service name>:<service port>`
+For this reason this Ingress controller uses the flag `--tcp-services-configmap` to point to an existing config map where the key is the external port to use and the value is `<namespace/service name>:<service port>:[PROXY]`
 It is possible to use a number or the name of the port.
+The last field is optional.
+Adding `PROXY` in the last field we can enable Proxy Protocol in a TCP service.

 The next example shows how to expose the service `example-go` running in the namespace `default` in the port `8080` using the port `9000`
 ```